Duet3D/wiki-content/User_manual/Tuning/Pressure_advance.md

 M572 D0 S0.1
 ```

 The D parameter is the extruder drive number, and the S parameter is the amount of pressure advance you want for that extruder drive.
-If you have more than one extruder, you can specify the value for multiple extruders by seperating the values for D/S with a :
+To set the same S parameter for multiple extruders, list each extruders D value, separated by colons:

 ```
-M572 D0:1 S0.3:0.1
+M572 D0:1 S0.1
 ```

+To assign different values to different extruders, you need to use separate M572 commands.

 # How much pressure advance to use?